brp-optics/fiji_lab_walkthrough/_build/html/_sources/basics.md

 ![Profile from linear selection atop blobs](images/plot-profile-line.png)

+## Histograms
+What is the distribution of pixel values in *blobs*?
+This is often one of the first things we want to know about an image (for example, to see if image intensities use the full range of the detector, or if they oversaturate the detector).
+Press **Ctrl + H** to open a histogram on *blobs* or on the sample image **boats**.
+Why might the histogram not be continuous on *blobs*?
+Is boats properly exposed?

+### Live views
+Just like on the plot profile window, we can press the "live" button to get a continuously-updating histogram window.
+The histogram will update based on the selected region of interest.

 ## Opening and viewing a Z-Stack

+A stack is a 3D image.
+Usually the third dimension is *z*, the third spatial dimension.

 1. Open “t1-head.tif”, via **File > Open Samples > T1 Head (16-bits)**.
 2. Use the bar to scroll through the stack of images